JamieHol-ai/Resume-Creator/markdown/resume.md

 Aug 2021 - Apr 2023
 :   **President**; Banchory Academy's Public Speaking and Debating Society

-    - Competed in national debating competitions, and led weekly sessions to a group of young people covering public speaking and constructing a convincing argument.
-    - This role has improved my **leadership and public speaking skills**.
+    - Competed in national debating competitions, and led weekly sessions to a group of young people covering public speaking and constructing a convincing argument which improved my **leadership and public speaking skills**.

 Education
 ---------